sinatra/sinatra/README.pirate.md

   <dt>Ruby 1.9.3</dt>
   <dd>
-    1.9.3 is fully supported and recommended.
+    1.9.3 be fully supported and recommended.
 Please note that switching to 1.9.3 from an earlier version will invalidate all sessions.
   </dd>

   <dt>Rubinius</dt>
   <dd>
-    Rubinius is officially supported (Rubinius >= 1.2.4), everything works, including all template languages.
+    Rubinius be officially supported (Rubinius >= 1.2.4), everything works, including all template languages.
 The upcoming 2.0 release is supported as well, including 1.9 mode.
   </dd>

   <dt>JRuby</dt>
   <dd>
-    JRuby is officially supported (JRuby >= 1.6.7).
+    JRuby be officially supported (JRuby >= 1.6.7).
 No issues with third party template libraries are known, however, if you choose to use JRuby, please look into JRuby rack handlers, as the Thin web server is not fully supported on JRuby.
 JRuby's support for C extensions is still experimental, which only